 ALSA Competitions Problem Bank

-The ALSA Competitions Problem Bank shall hold problems for Client Interview, Mooting, Negotiationand and Witness Examination.
+The ALSA Competitions Problem Bank shall hold problems for Client Interview, Mooting, Negotiation, and Witness Examination and any other competitions as deemed relevant by the Competitions Officer in liaison with ALSA affiliates.

-In order to gain access to the Problem Bank, each LSS must contribute one Moot problem and one other problem drawn from either either Client Interview, Negotiationor or Witness Examination4
+In order to gain access to the Problem Bank, each LSS/LSA must contribute:

+At least one Moot problem, and;

+At least one other problem drawn from either Client Interview, Negotiation, or Witness Examination or other competition as determined under s 4.1, and;

+At least one set of judging notes relevant to one of the submitted problems.

-.
-An LSS that has not fulfilled these criteria may be granted access at the discretion of the Vice-President (AdministrationVice- President (Administration ). )
+An LSS/LSA that has not fulfilled these criteria may be granted access at the discretion of the Vice- President (Administration Competitions Officer, taking into account factors including the size of the LSS/A, the LSS/A’s previous contributions to the Problem Bank and any other relevant factors. )

-The Vice-President (AdministrationVice- President (Administration )) shall have the responsibility of updating and maintaining the Problem Bank.
+The Vice- President (Administration Competitions Officer ) shall have the responsibility of updating and maintaining the Problem Bank.

 ALSA National Championships